Data & sync

 The account copy, calendar connections, and recovery tools are visible.

-This page now shows the surfaces that actually prove sync and recovery: the shared weekly workspace, imported calendars inside the planner, and the backup/export controls you rely on when something goes wrong.
+This page shows the surfaces that prove planner sync and recovery: the shared weekly workspace, imported calendars inside the planner, and the backup/export controls you rely on when something goes wrong.

 Account copy